wasp-lang/web/docs/language/overview.md

 title: Overview
 ---

-Wasp is a declarative language which recognizes web application-specific terms (e.g. *page* or *route*) as words of the language.
+Wasp is a declarative language that recognizes web application-specific terms (e.g. *page* or *route*) as words of the language.

-The basic idea is that the higher-level overview of an app (e.g. pages, routes, database model, ...) is defined in a single `*.wasp` file, while the specific parts (web components, back-end queries, ...) are implemented in specific non-wasp technologies (React, NodeJS, Prisma) and then referenced in the `*.wasp` file.
+The basic idea is that the higher-level overview of an app (e.g. pages, routes, database model, ...) is defined in `*.wasp` files (for now just one), while the specific parts (web components, back-end queries, ...) are implemented in specific non-wasp technologies (React, NodeJS, Prisma) and then referenced in the `*.wasp` files.

 Basic structure of a Wasp project is:
-- single `*.wasp` file
+- `*.wasp` file
 - `ext/` directory -> Contains non-wasp code (JS, CSS, ...) structured in any way you want.

 When referencing code from `ext/` in your `*.wasp` file, you do it as `@ext/relative/path/of/file/in/ext/dir`.

-# Minimal example
+# Simple example

 ```yaml
 TodoApp/